From our private database of 35,600+ case briefs...

 Facts

-Floyd L. Elza and Myrtle E. Elza (defendants) were involved in an accident with Swannie B. Clark and Linda Sue Woodward (plaintiffs).
-Before the case had gone to trial, the parties verbally agreed to settle, discharging the tort claim.
-Clark and Woodward forwarded a release, an order of satisfaction, and a settlement draft to the Elzas.
-The Elzas changed their minds, refused to execute the documents, and informed the court that they were going forward with their suit.
-Clark and Woodward filed a “Motion to Enforce Settlement” with the trial court.
-The trial court found that the parties had only intended to create an executory accord and allowed the Elzas to proceed with their tort action.
-Clark and Woodward appealed to the Court of Special Appeals who denied their appeal as premature and then petitioned the Maryland Court of Appeals who allowed their petition.
+Floyd L. and Myrtle E. Elza (plaintiffs) sued Swannie B. Clark and Linda Sue Woodward (defendants), seeking damages for injuries sustained in an automobile accident.
+Before the case went to trial, the parties reached a verbal settlement, with the Elzas agreeing to release their claim upon receipt of $9,500.
+Clark and Woodward forwarded a release, an order of satisfaction, and a settlement draft to the Elzas’ attorney.
+However, the Elzas changed their minds about settlement and returned the documents unexecuted.
+The Elzas then proceeded with their suit.
+Clark and Woodward filed a motion to enforce settlement.
+The trial court found that the parties had intended only to create an executory accord and reasoned that such an accord could be enforced only upon satisfaction.
+Because the promised exchange of funds for release of the tort claim was never performed, the accord was not enforceable.
+The trial court allowed the Elzas to proceed with their tort action.
+Clark and Woodward appealed to the Maryland Court of Special Appeals, which denied their appeal as premature because the trial court had not yet issued a final judgment on the merits.
+However, the Maryland Court of Appeals granted review.

 Rule of Law